hilmak01/skywest-installer/README.md

 ## Requirements
 To use this command you need to have composer installed on your machine.
 Instructions are here: https://getcomposer.org/download/

-Also, although not required, since you are dealing with git, it is best to use a git-bash for these commands, especially if you are running Windows.
+Also, although not required, since you are dealing with git, it is best to use Git-Bash for these commands, especially if you are running Windows.
 To download, head over to https://git-scm.com/

 ## Installation
 At the command prompt type (or just copy and paste the line):